letsencrypt/cp-cps/CPS.md

 ### 9.3.3 Responsibility to protect confidential information

-ISRG employees, agents, and contractors are responsible for protecting confidential information and are bound by ISRG’s policies with respect to the treatment of confidential information or are contractually obligated to do so.
+ISRG employees, agents, and contractors are responsible for protecting confidential information and are bound by ISRG's policies with respect to the treatment of confidential information or are contractually obligated to do so.
 Employees receive training on how to handle confidential information.

 ## 9.4 Privacy of personal information